allegheny-computer-science-101-f2020/lab01-cs101f2020/conduct.md

     * Allow peers to voice their opinions and questions
     * Read, understand, and follow all parts of this code of Conduct
     * Follow the honor code on all submitted work
-    * :heavy_exclamation_mark: Engage respectfully with peers’ ideas and questions.
+    * Engage respectfully with peers’ ideas and questions.

 * Unacceptable Conduct (U):
   * Members shall not